-• A minimum bachelor’s degree GPA of 3.0 is required.
+• A minimum bachelor’s degree GPA of 2.8 is required.
 In addition, students must complete all prerequisite coursework prior to enrollment in the Master’s in SLP program.

-• Personal Essay: The Personal Essay, submitted via CSDCAS, should address the applicant’s rationale for: 1.
+• Personal Essay: The Personal Essay, submitted via CSDCAS, should address the applicant’s motivation and rationale for: 1.
 Pursuing an advanced degree in speech-language pathology, 2.
 Choosing the Department of Communication Sciences and Disorders at UNCG for this degree, and 3.
 Unique skills or experiences that will facilitate excellence in graduate study.
-The format of the Personal Essay must include 12-point font, 1-inch margins, double-spaced text, and be a maximum of 2 pages in length.

-• Resumé: The resumé, submitted via CSDCAS, should include the following information: Education, Employment, Relevant Experiences (e.g., leadership, collaboration, research experience, etc.), Honors/Awards/Recognition, and Additional Skills (e.g., second language, CPR, etc.).
-The resumé should be 1-2 pages in length, using a 12-point font, 1-inch margins and written in a professional style.
+• The resumé should be 1-2 pages in length, using a 12-point font, 1-inch margins and written in a professional style.
 It should only include information and experiences that have occurred since completing high school.

 • Completion of CSD coursework: In CSDCAS, students must submit a list of courses taken to fulfill the content areas listed on our Prerequisite Course Requirements page.
-Students must complete all prerequisite coursework prior to enrollment in the Master’s in SLP program.
+Students must complete all prerequisite coursework prior to starting in the Master’s in SLP program.

 Please note: Courses from other four-year institutions and community colleges may have a different title from our pre-requisite major course.
 Please list courses form your transcript that are likely to fulfill each course requirement.